 So, who is this bloke?

-[image source_type=”attachment_id” source_value=”128″ align=”right” icon=”zoom” lightbox=”true”]Charles Jenkins is a Melbourne songwriter/musician and performer with more than 25 years experience in the Australian Music Industry.
+Charles Jenkins is a Melbourne songwriter/musician, producer and performer with more than 30 years experience in the Australian Music Industry.

-Charles has run song writing, vocal and performance workshops over the last 10 years with a wide cross section of the Victorian community.
-With Living Music he has worked in the Juvenile Justice system and with those in disadvantaged situations such as at Gateway.
-With the Festival of Healthy Living and the Berry St organisation he has taught song writing in country Victorian schools.
-He has facilitated youth song writing and performance programs with Whitehorse, Pakenham and the City of Wodonga Councils, and with the Karen Community at the Newport Substation.
+Charles has run songwriting, vocal and performance workshops over the last 10 years with a wide cross-section of the Victorian community.
+With Living Music he has worked in the Juvenile Justice system and also worked with those in disadvantaged situations via Gateway House.
+At organisations such as the Festival of Healthy Living and the Berry St, he has taught songwriting in country Victorian schools.
+Charles has facilitated songwriting and performance programs with Whitehorse, Pakenham and the City of Wodonga Councils and with Karen(Burmese /Thai) refugees at the Newport Substation.

 Charles currently teaches songwriting and lyric writing at the University Of Tasmania and JMC and is a guest songwriting lecturer at Collarts,AIM, Melbourne Polytechnic and Southern Cross University.